Introduction to GIS

-IMPORTANT: After you have added a WMS layer into your map, you should take the time transform the data (not as you are adding the data into ArcMap).
+IMPORTANT: After you have added a WMS layer into your map, you often need to transform the data (not as you are adding the data into ArcMap).
 This is to provide the WMS web server the projection (to be discussed in lectures later on this semester) you wish.
 This is accomplished by:

 - Right click on the WMS layer in the table of contents and select change coordinate system

 - ask the instructor as to what coordinate system works best for your map (i.e the BC Map uses BC Environmental Albers and the Canada Map uses Canada Atlas Lambert)